cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 Cryptographic Service Provider: The algorithm used to generate an encryption key (AES, etc.).

 Note that RSA defines both a *type* of public/private keypair *and* a key exchange algorithm.
-In fact, that key exchange algorithm was the standard in SSL/TLS up until TLSv1.3 (when all key exchange methods except those based on ephemeral Diffie-Hellman were removed) — it’s the algorithm that uses the two random numbers exchanged during the initial negotiation to generate a (symmetric) session key!
+In fact, that key exchange algorithm was the standard in SSL/TLS up until TLSv1.3 (when all key exchange methods except those based on ephemeral Diffie-Hellman were removed) - it's the algorithm that uses the two random numbers exchanged during the initial negotiation to generate a (symmetric) session key!

 Key stretching is primarily used to increase the effective length of encryption passwords (that are then used to derive keys).
 Important key stretching algorithms: